Event-Triggered Islanding in Inverter-Based Grids: Simulation Results

-We validate the practicality of our approach using the IEEE RTS-24 system, where multiple islandings should be performed in succession.
-As presented in Fig. \ref{fig:framework} the islanding detection and topology modules support the adaptive control islanding scheme that aims to identify the optimal stable topology sectionalization strategy (following Eqs. \eqref{eq:genconst}-\eqref{eq:objFunc}).
-After the detection of a maloperating bus, the healthy and unhealthy partitions of the system, defined by the adaptive control islanding methodology, should be able to maintain the critical portion of the power demand.
+The practicality and scalability of our approach is validated using the IEEE RTS-24 and 118 bus systems.
+As presented in Fig. \ref{fig:framework} the islanding detection and topology modules support the adaptive control islanding scheme.
+After the detection of a maloperating bus, the healthy and unhealthy partitions of the system should maintain the critical portion of the power demand. \looseness=-1